-Adding a Ring Group to your number's config couldn't be easier, it acts as a single destination.
-This means can quickly be dropped into your current number config allowing you to continue forwarding to voicemail, transferring to another extension, routing to your Auto Attendant or even another Ring Group if everyone in your Ring Group is unavailable.
+Adding a Ring Group to your number's config couldn't be easier.
+It acts as a single destination.
+This means the setup can be quickly added to your current number config.
+This means you can continue forwarding to voicemail, transferring to another extension, routing to your Auto Attendant or even another Ring Group if everyone in your group is unavailable.

-How can my business use a Ring Group?
+How can my business benefit from Ring Groups?

-A business with up to 15 employees - Set up a ring group to include all your employees.
-When a call comes in, you could have all the extensions ring simultaneously so whoever picks up first takes the call or set up the ring group so the phones ring in a specific order to distribute the workload better.
+If you are a small business, you can set up a Ring Group to include all your employees.
+When a call comes in, you could have all the extensions ring at the same time, so whoever picks up first takes the call.
+Alternatively, you can set up the group so the phones ring in a specific order to distribute the workload better.

-A business with multiple Departments - If you have multiple departments in your company, use ring groups to simplify transferring calls.
-Set up ring groups for Sales, Technical Support, Shipping, etc. Then you can either set up your Auto Attendant to route calls to these ring groups (e.g., "Press 1 for Sales," "Press 2 for Technical Support," etc.) or you can have the receptionist transfer live calls to the appropriate ring group instead of calling multiple extensions to find a live person to take the call.
+If you have multiple departments in your company, use Ring Groups to simplify transferring calls.
+Set up groups for Sales, Technical Support, Accounts, etc. Then you can set up your Virtual Receptionist to route calls to these groups (e.g., "Press 1 for Sales," "Press 2 for Technical Support," etc.), or you can have the receptionist transfer live calls to the appropriate group instead of calling multiple extensions to find a live person to take the call.

-Enterprise-class services like Ring Groups can help take your business to the next level by improving employee efficiency and delivering better customer service.
+Complex number functionality like Ring Groups can help take your business to the next level by improving efficiency and delivering improved customer service.

 What is a Ring Strategy?

-A Ring Strategy is when a call comes into a ring group, and you determine how to distribute the call.
+A Ring Strategy defines how a call is distributed.
 You can select from three different strategies:

 - Hunt Group - The Hunt Group ring strategy calls one destination at a time.
-You can specify how long you want each destination to ring before it moves on to the next destination or voicemail.
+You can specify how long you want each destination to ring before moving on to the next destination or voicemail.

-- Memory Hunt - Memory Hunt progressively adds the next destination in the list and rings it along with all the previous destinations until the end of the list is reached.
+- Memory Hunt - Memory Hunt progressively adds the next destination in the list.
+The new destination will ring along with all the previous destinations until the end of the list is reached.

-- Forward to All - Forward to All rings all the extensions in the destinations list at the same time.
-Again, you can specify how long you want each destination to ring before it moves on to the next destination or voicemail.
+- Forward to All - Forward to All rings all the extensions in the destinations list simultaneously.
+Again, you can specify how long you want each destination to ring before moving on to the next destination or voicemail.

-- Sequential - Each agent or destination will be attempted in the same order showing in your list.
+- Sequential - Each destination will be attempted in the order shown in your list.
 You can drag and drop to re-order these destinations.

 - Least Answered - The destinations will be ordered by the fewest amount of calls answered by an agent or destination per day.

-- Longest Waiting - The destinations will be ordered by the longest time since an agent or destinaton has taken a call.
+- Longest Waiting - They are ordered by the longest time since an agent or destination has taken a call.
 Based on calls per day.

-- Least Talk Time - The destinations will be ordered by the smallest amount of talk time spent on calls per day.
+- Least Talk Time - They are ordered by the smallest amount of talk time spent on calls per day.